bioremediation

 Career Opportunities and Job Outlook

-There is a growing need for experts skilled in biohazard cleanup and forensic cleaning services.
+There is a growing need for experts skilled in biohazard cleanup and forensic cleaning services and forensic cleaning services.
 For example, job growth for forensic science technicians is projected to increase by 14% between the years 2023 and 2033.
 The majority of job openings are expected in states with large populations such as California and Texas.
 These specialists typically work for local or state government bodies or educational institutions.

 In terms of compensation, the field offers attractive salaries.
 On average, forensic science technicians earn $71,540 per year across the United States whereas those specializing as forensic biologists have an average annual salary of approximately $56,491.
 For career progression within the realm of forensic cleaning expertise, often requires Education or certification including master's degree programs in fields like forensic biology.